kuntal-bhowmick/MoA_Prediction_Kaggle_Hackathon/README.md

 I have used a bunch of Feature Selection and Feature Engineering steps in this competition.
 #### Feature Selection:
 I have used PCA,VarianceThreshold and KMeans for Feature Selection purpose.
+##### PCA :
-PCA : I have used different variants of PCA based on different n_components value in different models and some these models provided decent improvement in ensembling.
+I have used different variants of PCA based on different n_components value in different models and some these models provided decent improvement in ensembling.
 I have applied PCA separately on Gene varaible and Cell variable and then combined both of them to create the final dataset.
 #### Normalization:
 I have used QuantileTransformer to change the data distribution and get as much normal distribution as possible.

 ### Loss function :
-I have used Focal Loss as we had imbalanced dataset in this competition.
+I have used Log Loss as the loss function in this competition.

 ### Callbacks : WIP

 ### Ensemble :
 I have used 2 layer ensembling here.
-At first layer, I have created weighted average ensembling separately for Bert Base,Bert Large,Distillbert,Bert ML and Roberta.
+At first layer, I have created weighted average ensembling separately for NNs and TabeNet.
-So , if I have 5 different models of Bert Base based on different LR and Input text length then I took weighted average of those and created one blended BERT base model.Similarly, I had blended models of XLM Roberta,Bert Multilingual,Bert Large and DistilBert as well where each of them are constructed using 4-5 different model variants using weighted average.
+So , if I have 3-4 different models of NNs based on different LR and different number of components used in PCA then I took weighted average of those and created one blended Neural Network model.Similarly, I had blended models of TabNet as well where each of them are constructed using 4-5 different model variants using weighted average.
-Finally in 2nd layer, I took weighted average of all of these blended models.
-This 2 layer ensembling had given me better results for sure , it helped me to finish very close to Top 5% otherwise with single layer ensemble I would have been around Top 10% only.

 ### My Performance :
   Private/Final Rank : 37/4373 (Top 1%)